fabian-gubler/.dotfiles/README.md

 ```

 It is important to note that this installation command will not work on every system.
-This is due to the `hardware-configuration.nix`, which must be customized to the system's hardware.
+This is due to the `hardware-configuration.nix` file, which must be customized to your system's hardware.

-As a consequence, the following commands can be used for the configuration files to work.
+The following commands can be used for the configuration files to work.

 ```bash
 # Clone the repository